zWang64/NoSQL_Benchmark/README.md

 If the fourth parameter exists, the benchmark will run in cluster mode.
 There should be 6 nodes in the cluster, and their IPs should be configured in `./cluster/cluster.conf`

+## Threads and operation count
+Current number of working threads is 10, and operation count equals to record count.

 ## How to set up Redis cluster
 1. Provision 3 cloud VM.
 2. Add their IPs to `./cluster/cluster.conf`.